Shippable/docs/sources/platform/integration/overview.md

 main_section: Platform
 sub_section: Integrations
 page_title: Integrations overview
+page_description: Overview of all supported Integrations that connect your Shippable CI or CD workflows to third party platforms or services and manage secrets that might be needed by your applications

 # Integrations Overview
 Integrations are used to connect your Shippable CI or CD workflows to third party platforms or services and manage secrets that might be needed by your applications.
 They are owned by users of our platform and the scope feature allows you to decide which organizations/repos have access to use it in their DevOps activities.